kawashimaken/esp32_rotary_encoder_remote_control_esp_now/README.md

 # what is this?

-Take a look at description YouTube video click the picture or link here [https://www.youtube.com/watch?v=8IGkFBghzww]
+Take a look at description YouTube video click the picture below or click the link here [https://www.youtube.com/watch?v=8IGkFBghzww]

 [![](https://img.youtube.com/vi/8IGkFBghzww/0.jpg)](https://www.youtube.com/watch?v=8IGkFBghzww)